isomerpages/moe-queenstownsec/_programmes/Full Subject Based Banding (Full SBB).md

 For upper secondary levels, the common curriculum consists of Character and Citizenship Education, Physical Education and FutureLearn Curriculum.

 Due to our school’s experience as a Full pilot SBB pilot school since 2020, the school has established sound and effective processes to cater to different learner readiness and needs.
 As part of our total curriculum framework, the school offers strong socio-emotional support structures as well as programmes to ensure our students flourish and are oriented towards the future.

+For more information regarding FSBB, please refer to the microsite from [MOE](https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html).